GSA/api-documentation-template/README.md

 ***2019 Update: Instead of using this template, GSA teams can host their API documention directly on the GSA API directory.
-Instructions are avaialable here: https://github.com/GSA/open-gsa-redesign/blob/master/APIDOCS.md***
+Instructions are available here: https://github.com/GSA/open-gsa-redesign/blob/master/APIDOCS.md***

 API Documentation Template